nds-org/developer-tutorial/docker-101/README.md

 # Prerequisites
 * Access to a system running Docker
+OR
+* Access to a Labs Workbench account, where you can run Docker in the cloud

 # What you'll learn
 In this tutorial, you'll learn how to: